We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 So-called “Disney rash” is a condition known as exercise-induced vasculitis (EIV).
 You can prevent EIV by staying hydrated and avoiding too much sun exposure.
 If symptoms occur, wet coverings and anti-itch cream may help.

-A “Disney rash” may not be the souvenir you had in mind, but many visitors to Disneyland, Disneyworld, and other amusement parks find they get it.
+A “Disney rash” may not be the souvenir you had in mind, but many visitors to Disneyland, Walt Disney World, and other amusement parks find that they get it.

 The medical name for Disney rash is exercise-induced vasculitis (EIV).
 This condition is also called golfer’s rash, hiker’s rash, and golfer’s vasculitis.

-EIV isn’t a rash but a condition where small blood vessels in the legs are inflamed.
+Instead, EIV is a condition where small blood vessels in the legs are inflamed.
 Swelling and discoloration can happen on one or both ankles and legs.
-It often happens on the calves or shins but may also affect the thighs.
+It often happens on the calves or shins, but it may also affect the thighs.

 EIV can include large red patches, purple or red dots, and raised welts.
 It may itch, tingle, burn, or sting.
-It may also cause no physical sensation to happen.
+It may also cause no physical sensations.

 EIV is typically confined to exposed skin and doesn’t occur under socks or stockings.

 It’s not dangerous or contagious.
-It usually resolves on its own, around 10 days after returning home, once you’re away from the conditions that brought it on.
+It usually resolves on its own.
+You’ll typically see it clear up around 10 days after returning home, once you’re away from the conditions that brought it on.

 Use cool washcloths or ice packs

-If you’re experiencing this temporary form of vasculitis, using a wet covering, such as a towel on your legs, may be a good way to help treat it.
-Keeping your legs cool with ice packs or cold washcloths can help alleviate irritation and reduce swelling.
+If you’re experiencing this temporary form of vasculitis, using a wet covering, such as a towel on your legs, can be a good way to help treat it.
+Keeping your legs cool with ice packs or cold washcloths can help soothe irritation and reduce swelling.